caseyg/awesome/TOPICS.md

 *   [jsplumb/jsplumb](https://github.com/jsplumb/jsplumb) - Visual connectivity for webapps

+## svelte-animations

+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.

 ## svelte-superforms

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.

 ## sveltekit

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.

 *   [open-source-labs/Svelvet](https://github.com/open-source-labs/Svelvet) - 🎛 A Svelte library for building dynamic, infinitely customizable node-based user interfaces and flowcharts